 - Manage and develop self and others in a busy working environment.

-- Have the skills necessary to evaluate information, make effective decisions, and problem-solve.
+- Have the skills necessary to evaluate information, make effective decisions, and solve problems.

 - Have the ability to manage time, deadlines, and prioritise the workload.